commercialhaskell/haskelldocumentation/content/ide-and-linters.md

 ### Prerequisites

-#### Cask / use-package
+#### Cask (or use-package)

-It's assumed you have modern package manager Cask installed.
+It's assumed in this tutorial you have modern package manager Cask installed.
 You can install it by following the
 [cask user guide](http://cask.readthedocs.org/en/latest/index.html).
 For older Emacs versions (< 24), please figure out other method of package-installation.